Research Roundup: June 2024

 Revealing Strategic Bias in Peer Evaluations

-• Linus Dahlander, professor of strategy at ESMT Berlin, Heldge Klapper, assistant professor of management at Purdue University, Mitchell E. Daniels, Jr. School of Business, and Henning Piezunka, associate professor of entrepreneurship and family enterprise at INSEAD
+The Researcher: Linus Dahlander, professor of strategy at ESMT Berlin, Heldge Klapper, assistant professor of management at Purdue University, Mitchell E. Daniels, Jr. School of Business, and Henning Piezunka, associate professor of entrepreneurship and family enterprise at INSEAD

-• Peer evaluations: evaluating and being evaluated, Organization Science, 2023
+The Output: Peer evaluations: evaluating and being evaluated, Organization Science, 2023

-• How does the desire for a positive self-image affect peer evaluations, especially with the potential to offend colleagues?
+The Focus: How does the desire for a positive self-image affect peer evaluations, especially with the potential to offend colleagues?

 The Findings

-• Two design features emerged from the study: transparency — colleagues monitoring how their peers have evaluated others in the past and self-selection — colleagues choosing who they evaluate.
+• Two design features emerged from the study: transparency—colleagues monitoring how their peers have evaluated others in the past and self-selection—colleagues choosing who they evaluate.

 • People were more likely to evaluate peers if they were being evaluated but were reluctant to participate if their feedback might offend colleagues.

 • People tended to participate in peer evaluations primarily out of self-interest, not to help their peers improve their performance.
+For example, members may adjust their feedback to appear favorable after seeing others' responses and anticipating their own evaluation.

 The Implications

-• For example, an employee may self-select to comment on another employee only when it benefits them rather than providing helpful, constructive feedback.
+• While transparency can promote accountability, the researchers warn that employees may use such openness to their advantage.
+For example, an employee may self-select to comment on another employee only when it benefits them rather than providing helpful, constructive feedback.

 • Leaders are advised to remain vigilant and find the right balance between ensuring transparency to detect dishonest responses and preventing employees from distorting their evaluations to appear more favorable.